Pine Script v6 Compiler: What Changed and Why It Matters

 Here's something most tutorials skip: how to actually test if your code works.
 Pine Script v6 has excellent backtesting, but you need to understand what the results mean.

 The strategy tester shows how your logic would've performed historically, but there are gotchas everywhere.
-For a deep dive into this, check out understanding Pine Script backtesting—it'll save you from strategies that look amazing on paper but fail in real trading.
+For a deeper look, check out understanding Pine Script backtesting — it'll save you from strategies that look amazing on paper but fail in real trading.

 The No-Code Alternative That Actually Works

 The unlimited indicator trick: TradingView's free tier caps you at three indicators per chart.
-Pineify combines everything into one script, completely bypassing this limitation.
+Pineify combines everything into one script, bypassing this limitation entirely.

 Advanced backtesting without the headache: Test complex strategies involving multiple indicators without writing a single line of code.